jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Lifecycle.md

  - Date: The absolute date to execute the operation can be specified, and after the date the relevant operation will be executed for the relevant Object;

  - Days: The number of relative days can be specified, and after the Days after the last modified date, the relevant operation will executed for the defined Object.

+ - Days after Initializing Shard (DaysAfterInitiation): Only for shard expiry (AbortIncompleteMultipartUpload); you can specify the relative days and the number of days to terminate the incomplete multipart upload after the initialized multipart upload and then delete the shard.

 ### Rule Example